Protecting Secrets Manager resources with context-based restrictions

 You can control Secrets Manager resources with context-based restrictions and identity and access management (IAM) policies.
 These resources include Virtual Private Cloud (VPC) references and Internet Protocol (IP) addresses that are linked to your Secrets Manager instance.

-These restrictions work with traditional IAM policies, which are based on identity, to provide an extra layer of protection.
+These restrictions work with traditional IAM policies, which are based on identity, to provide another layer of protection.
 Unlike IAM policies, context-based restrictions don't assign access.
 Context-based restrictions check that an access request comes from an allowed context that you configure.
 Since both IAM access and context-based restrictions enforce access, context-based restrictions offer protection even in the face of compromised or mismanaged credentials.
 For more information, see What are context-based restrictions.

-A user must have the Administrator role on the Secrets Manager service to create, update, or delete rules.
-A user must also have either the Editor or Administrator role on the context-based restrictions service to create, update, or delete network zones.
-A user with the Viewer role on the context-based restrictions service can add only network zones to a rule.
+role on the Secrets Manager service to create, update, or delete rules.
+A user must also have either the Editor

 Any IBM Cloud Activity Tracker or audit log events that are generated come from the context-based restrictions service, not Secrets Manager.
 For more information, see Monitoring context-based restrictions.